 After the fire goes out, a layer of ashes tends to accumulate.
-We recommend you take out the ashes, but not all of them.
+It would help if you took out the ashes but not all of it.
 A little ash supports the burning.
 However, too much ash can obstruct the airflow.

-Your wood-burning stove has to endure high temperatures and faces soot, smoke, and ash every time you use it.
-Over the years, smoke can damage the glass and ash buildup can block and damage the vents.
-Other typical problems your wood-burning stove might have are old gaskets, leakage from sealants, blocked chimneys and damaged doors.
-It is best to have your stove and chimney inspected and cleaned by a certified professional every year for optimal performance.
+Your wood-burning stove is a piece of equipment that functions in high temperatures and sees faces an attack from soot, smoke, and ash every time it functions.
+Over the years, smoke can damage the glass.
+Ash buildup can block and damage the vents.
+A few more typical problems are tearing gaskets, leakage from sealants, blocked chimneys and damaged doors.
+It is best to have your stove and chimney inspected and cleaned by a certified professional every year.